MaterializeInc/materialize/doc/developer/design/20210310_compressed_s3_sources.md

 ## Alternatives

+### Using Content-Encoding

 The first implementation of this feature tried to use the `Content-Encoding` header to automatically determine which compression algorithm to use.
 However, it appears that few applications set the header correctly ([Confluent S3 Connector](https://github.com/confluentinc/kafka-connect-storage-cloud/blob/e2c032b7976e28bafbef594b761c905c8f46ee21/kafka-connect-s3/src/main/java/io/confluent/connect/s3/storage/S3OutputStream.java#L198) does not, for example).
 As such, we need to support adding flags to the source.

+### Using Content-Type

+Detect which compression algorithm based on the `Content-Type` field from the object metadata.
+For example, `application/x-gzip` would be a gzip compressed object and `text/plain` would be an object that is not compressed.

+This solution is not ideal, as [Type](https://www.w3.org/Protocols/rfc2616/rfc2616-sec7.html#sec7.2.1) is meant to specify the media of the underyling data (such as `text/csv` or `text/plain`) and not the compression algorithm applied.
+It should be noted that it is still possible that `Content-Type` can be a media type that needs to be decompressed (see `application/x-gzip` example above).

+### Using Object Name Suffix

+Detect the compression algorithm based on the filename suffix, such as `.gz`.

 ## Open questions